spatialos/gdk-for-unity/docs/workflows/remote-profiling.md

 ## 5. Forward the profiling port

-You can forward the profiling port two different ways, either through a Unity Editor window or using the `spatial` CLI directly.
+You can forward the profiling port in two different ways, either through a Unity Editor window or using the `spatial` CLI directly.

 <%(#Expandable title="Using the Unity Editor")%>